isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-brushes-for-latex-paint/index.md

 The filaments feature a hand-picked formulation that facilitates maximum paint lift while guaranteeing a no drag application.
 The beautifully crafted wooden handle and copper finish could make for a valuable addition to your collection if you have an eye for that classic look.
 To apply the oil-based and latex paint, use the [versatile paintbrush](https://pestpolicy.com/best-paint-brushes-for-edging/).

-Pros:
-- Square edged for excellent angle painting.
+Pros: - Square edged for excellent angle painting.

 - Comfortable to use - Excellent value for money

-Cons:
-- None found
+Cons: - None found

+> See Also: > Paint Roller Cover for Interior Walls

 ###  [3.
 King Origin 10 Piece Paint Brushes](https://www.amazon.com/dp/B071JJV4LF/?tag=p-policy-20)